T-two-K/T-two-K/README.md

 <h1 align="center">Hi there!
 I'm Egor 👋</h1>
 <p align="center">Beginner Backend Developer | .NET & C#</p>

-## 🧑‍💻 About me
-I develop web-applications with focusing on Backend-part.
-In the nearest future, I want to learn how to log and catch errors that inflict during my application execution.
-And after that - learn how to work with REST Api.

 ## 🛠️ Technologys
 **Backend:** C#, ASP.NET Core MVC, Entity Framework Core
 **Desktop:** WPF, MVVM, XAML